Rental system

 • Return: 100% of deposit at lease end

-How jeonse became Korea's dominant lease type
+How did jeonse become Korea's dominant lease type?

 For decades it worked well.
 Property values only went up, deposits were always repaid, and both parties benefited.
 This changed in the 2020s.